Eligibility and Affirmative Action Schemes

 - The opportunity is a training role and not a job

-- That it is targeting a group of the population proven to be under-represented in the sector (please note, this will be specified on each opportunity, but typically this means those from BAME and/or disabled or lower-socioeconomic backgrounds)
+- That it is targeting a group of the population proven to be under-represented in the sector.
+For our opportunities, this is usually under-representation in terms of ethnicity, disability, or socio-economic background.
+Please note, this will be specified on each opportunity.

 What is a third-party vacancy?